nnsW3/octane/docs/library.md

 Signs transaction by fee payer if both statements are true:

-a) the first instruction is a transfer of token fee to given account
+a) the first instruction is a transfer of token fee to a given account

 b) the second instruction creates an associated token account with initialization fees paid by fee payer.